jkang91/useradminleveljss/README.md

 #OBJECTIVE#
 The objective of this workflow is the give end users a secure way to gain temporary local administrator access to their workstation and log use of this function.
-The secondary benefit of this workflow is that it also revokes administrator rights of all unintended local admin accounts, improving device security.
+The secondary benefit of this workflow is that it also revokes administrator rights of all unintended local admin accounts, imrpoving or maintaining device security.

 #CREDITS#
 The original concept of this workflow within the JSS was presented by Andrina Kelly in a presentation called "Getting Users to Do Your Job (Without Them Knowing It)" (video here: https://www.youtube.com/watch?v=AzlWdrRc1rY github here: https://github.com/andrina/JNUC2013/tree/master/Users%20Do%20Your%20Job/MakeMeAdmin).